Snapshot-based public health archive

 What is HealthArchive.ca?

-HealthArchive.ca is an independent, non-governmental archive of Canadian public health information.
+HealthArchive.ca is an independent, non-governmental archive of Canadian public health web content.
 It uses modern web-archiving tools to capture, store, and replay snapshots of key public health websites, starting with federal sources such as the Public Health Agency of Canada and Health Canada.

 Government websites are living documents: pages move, content changes, and dashboards appear and disappear.
-The goal is to provide transparent, verifiable access to previously public health information—not to replace official guidance or offer medical advice.
+HealthArchive exists to preserve a transparent, verifiable record of what was publicly available at a point in time—not to replace official guidance or offer medical advice.

-- For current guidance, always refer to the relevant official websites (e.g., canada.ca/public-health).
+- For up-to-date recommendations, always consult the official source website (e.g., canada.ca/public-health).